 2. The Carry On Suitcase

-These smaller suitcases are perfect for weekends, business trips or quick getaways.
-Though they are more mobile than a large suitcase, I don’t recommend them for longer travel because they are bulky and require the use of your hands to carry them.
+These smaller suitcases are perfect for weekends, business trips, quick getaways, or longer trips if you are a light packer.
+Though they are more mobile than a large suitcase, I don’t recommend them for longer budget-style travel (like backpacking trips through Europe for example) because they are bulky and require the use of your hands to carry them.

 3. The Large Backpack